 Fitness is an important aspect of life.
 It keeps our bodies strong, our immune system up, and reduces stress.
-However, too much fitness and your risk for heart problems could be more related than you may have speculated.
+However, too much fitness might increase your risk for heart problems.

-Using fitness as your key way of maintaining a healthy heart may be more dangerous than exercising and eating well for those who are susceptible to cardiovascular disease.
+Using fitness to maintain a healthy heart may be more dangerous for those who are susceptible to cardiovascular disease.

 One study found that those who rely solely on exercise to stay healthy are three times more likely to have a sudden cardiac arrest.
-Athletes who are over 35 years old who fall under this category will most likely experience a fatal heart attack as their primary cause of cardiac arrest.
+Athletes who are over 35 and fall in this category may experience a fatal heart attack.

 Cardiac arrest occurs when plaque buildup clots or ruptures in coronary arteries.
 The blood flow becomes cut off and that part of the heart stops receiving blood, causing a sudden attack.